“If I were you I’d hire a bodyguard because people are going to show you what it’s like to live in an uncivilized country.”

 This was by no means a first.
 There were numerous events throughout the year where employees were expected to give money.
 Chipping in to buy a colleague a present for their birthday or company anniversary was tradition here, as was buying presents for local orphans at Christmas.
 It had been made plain to me in my time at Plarium that contributing towards these events was compulsory, for our department at least.

-On occasions when I had protested this forced charity I was derided as being cheap.
+On occasions when I had protested being forced to give “charitably” I was derided as being cheap.
 Nevertheless, I had still participated in every birthday, every Christmas drive, but sending a child to Spain to play games was too much.

 Could my refusal, which clearly irritated the husband-wife tandem who partially ran the studio, have laid the kindling for the blaze that would soon erupt?
 Only two days later I’d published the offending post, in which I’d expressed opinions I’d given online and in person on numerous occasions before, and been purged for it.